Fitness Influencer Jen Selter Shows Off Famous Bum In Crop Top And Bikini Bottoms On Instagram

 It’s hard to believe that Jen would ever be caught dead at a McDonald’s now, given her persona as a paragon of health and fitness.
 She didn’t get that bum from eating Big Macs.

 In a video for Harper’s Bazaar, she shared the meals that she eats in a day and it’s all home cooked, healthy stuff.
-But she maintained that she isn’t on a strict diet per se and that she has two cheat meals per week.
+But she maintained that she isn’t on a strict diet per se, and that she has two cheat meals per week.
 One of Jen’s favorite cheat meals is chicken parmesan and she also likes to snack on chocolate as well.

 “If I’m craving something, I’m going to eat it… just moderation,” she admitted.